hrj/inter-wow/Readme.md

 ### Inter-wow

-* Works great for interviewing (esp. entry-level) programmers, visualizers, graphic designers, ... and more?
+* Works great for interviewing (esp. entry-level) programmers, visualizers, graphic designers, ...
 * Can be also used as a teaching aid.

 ### How it works